CakePHP-Bootstrap/cakephp3-bootstrap-helpers/docs/html-helper/icons.md

 ### Icons - Easy icons

-Sometimes, you may want to use the `BootstrapHtmlHelper::icon` method in combination with other helpers such as `BootstrapPaginatorHelper` or `BootstrapFormHelper` to insert icons in buttons or other elements.
+Sometimes, you may want to use the `Bootstrap.HtmlHelper::icon` method in combination with other helpers such as `Bootstrap.PaginatorHelper` or `Bootstrap.FormHelper` to insert icons in buttons or other elements.
 To ease the process, some methods provide a shortcut to insert icons:

 ```php
 // The following...